MethanePowered/MethaneKit/Apps/02-HelloCube/README.md

 };
 ```

-Constant index buffer is created with `Buffer::CreateIndexBuffer(...)` function which takes index data size in bytes and index format.
+Constant index buffer is created with `IBuffer::CreateIndexBuffer(...)` function which takes index data size in bytes and index format.
-The data of index buffer in set with `Buffer::SetData` call wich takes an array of sub-resources.
+The data of index buffer in set with `IBuffer::SetData` call wich takes an array of sub-resources.
 In case of index buffer we need to
 provide only one default sub-resource with data pointer and data size.

-Volatile vertex buffers are created with `Buffer::CreateVertexBuffer(...)` one for each frame buffer so that they can be updated independently:
+Volatile vertex buffers are created with `IBuffer::CreateVertexBuffer(...)` one for each frame buffer so that they can be updated independently:
 while one vertex buffer is used for current frame rendering, other vertex buffers can be updated asynchronously.
 Buffers are created in volatile mode,
 which enables more effective synchonous data updates (aka map-updates).
 Each vertex buffer is encapsulated in the buffer set with
-`BufferSet::CreateVertexBuffers(...)` used for command list encoding.
+`IBufferSet::CreateVertexBuffers(...)` used for command list encoding.

 Render command lists are created for each frame using `RenderCommandList::Create(...)` function, same as in [HelloTriangle](../01-HelloTriangle)
 tutorial.